binxio/fromage/README.md

 remote repository reference, the change will also be pushed.

 # Caveats
-- The bump will update all container references it finds in all files (on the todo list)
+- The bump will update all container references it finds in all files
-- When running on a local repository, fromage checkouts the branches in the workspace.